yuvaltar/Gmailish-tsk4/README.md

 Server IP: 127.0.0.1
 Server Port: 12345
 ```
-It should look somehting like this:
+It should look something like this:

 ![Example run1](images/example_10.png)
 ---